-Given this, DSS is implementing a new methodology that is based on knowing the assets at each facility, analyzing threat to those assets, identifying vulnerabilities, and applying appropriate countermeasures.
+Given this, DCSA is implementing a new methodology that is based on knowing the assets at each facility, analyzing threat to those assets, identifying vulnerabilities, and applying appropriate countermeasures.

 Use the links below for resources related to identifying assets and completing a Security Baseline.